FAQ

 What is a DIALux ID and where can I register?

 Starting with DIALux evo 11, you need a user account to log in when starting the software, your DIALux ID.
 Registration is possible directly in DIALux.
 It is done rapidly and, of course, free of charge.
-With your DIALux ID, you will also be able to use other DIALux services in the future, such as the DIALux Community, our user support or Lightshift.
+With your DIALux ID you can also use other DIALux offers, such as the DIALux Community, our User Support or our DIALux Services (formerly Lightshift).
 More information about the DIALux ID is available here.

 Where can I get luminaire data for planning in DIALux?